Home » You Will Love This Easy Lasagna: Beginner Friendly Recipe

 • Preheat oven to 375°F. Lightly grease a 9×13 baking dish.

-• Spread a thin layer of meat sauce on the bottom of the dish.
-Add a layer of lasagna noodles.
+• Assemble the lasagna: Spread a thin layer of meat sauce on the bottom.
+Add a layer of noodles.
+Spread ⅓ of the ricotta mixture, sprinkle with mozzarella, then spoon over the meat sauce.

-• Cover with foil and bake for 30-35 minutes.
-Remove foil and bake an additional 10-15 minutes until cheese is melted and bubbly.
+• Cover loosely with foil and bake for 30–35 minutes.
+Remove foil and bake an additional 10–15 minutes until bubbly and lightly golden.

-• Let lasagna rest for 15-20 minutes before slicing and serving.
+• Let the lasagna rest for 15–20 minutes before slicing.
+This helps it set cleanly.

 Did you make this recipe?